Engineering Arbitrary Hamiltonians in Phase Space: Model and goal

-Our goal is to engineer an arbitrary target Floquet Hamiltonian $H^{(T)}_F(\hat{x},\hat{p})$ in phase space by properly designing the driving potential $V(x,t)$ in real space, see Fig.~\ref{Fig-RotationDegen}.
-Up to leading order (or within the RWA) we, thus, require that the right-hand side of Eq.~(\ref{eq-h0h1h3}) coincides with the target Hamiltonian $H^{(T)}_F(\hat{x},\hat{p})$.
-The ensuing solution becomes exact in the high-frequency limit $\beta/\omega_0\to 0$.
+Our goal is to engineer an arbitrary target Floquet Hamiltonian $\hat{H}^{(T)}_F$ in phase space by properly designing the driving potential $V(x,t)$ in real space.
+Up to leading order (RWA) we, thus, require that the right-hand side of Eq.~(\ref{eq-h0h1h3}) coincides with the target Hamiltonian $\hat{H}^{(T)}_F$.
+The ensuing solution becomes exact in the high-frequency limit $\omega_0/\beta\to \infty$.